 For the second time in a few short weeks there was a female judge back on the panel, with impressionist and comedian Janet Brown making a return to the show to add her views.
 She was joined by George Elrick, John Smith and Mickie Most.
+There was another panel regular behind the scenes on this show, with Jack Parnell conducting the studio orchestra.

 The seven new acts who performed for the panel were;